 Our brownstone condo was added onto the others around it about 50 years ago.
 There are two units above us.

 The stairs were the biggest key factor in this house.
-In fact, before we bought the apartment, we brought in a contractor to make sure we could open it up and put a metal staircase in.
+In fact, before when we bought the apartment, we brought in a contractor to make sure we could open it up and put a metal staircase in.
 This area used to be a huge closet that broke up the space.
 We then completely gutted the apartment and outdoor space.